JohnRattz/NorfolkTouring/README.md

 receives location updates from `Location/LocationService` if wifi and cell data usage is enabled.

 `IntroductoryFragment`: Contains and initializes a `YouTubePlayerFragment` and the introductory text.
-Contains a `MediaSession` (though this is often part of a containing `Activity` rather than a `Fragment`) that allows a YouTube video player (`YouTubePlayer`) to be controlled by a MediaStyle notification (used by media playback applications such as Spotify).
+Contains a `MediaSession` (this is often part of a containing `Activity` rather than a `Fragment`) that allows a YouTube video player (`YouTubePlayer`) to be controlled by a MediaStyle notification (used by media playback applications such as Spotify).